James Douglas (governor): Fort Victoria

 In 1849, Britain leased the entirety of Vancouver Island to the HBC under the condition that a colony be created.
 Douglas moved the headquarters of the western portion of the company from Fort Vancouver to Fort Victoria.

-Douglas had a Kanaka man accompany him in 1849 on his journey from Fort Vancouver to Victoria by canoe, and at Victoria, he had a Hawaiian cook and household servant (Barman and Watson 2006: 62).
+Douglas had a Kanaka man accompany him in 1849 on his journey from Fort Vancouver to Victoria by canoe, and at Victoria, he had a Hawaiian cook and household servant.

 He was not initially appointed as Governor of the Colony of Vancouver Island, which instead went to Richard Blanshard, an English barrister.
 However, most practical authorities rested with Douglas as the chief employer and person in charge of its finances and land, and he effectively drove Blanshard from the position.
 Douglas acknowledged the Royal Proclamation of 1763 and had the policy to trade the natives for their land.

 Costs for each parcel of land were usually in the form of blankets, often three for each man.
 The policy also stemmed from a desire to have good interactions with natives while avoiding violence.
 After Blanshard resigned in 1851, the British government appointed Douglas as the Governor of Vancouver Island.
 As he was still Chief Factor of the HBC, he tried for several years to balance his important and time-consuming duties of both positions.
 He was the subject of controversy in local political debates and editorial tirades.